3 March in Indian and World History

 3 March in Indian history is observed as the death anniversary of the following personalities:

-Aurangzeb (3 November 1618 – 3 March 1707), the sixth Mughal emperor, who ruled over almost the entire Indian subcontinent for a period of 49 years.
+Aurangzeb (3 November 1618ย โ 3 March 1707), the sixth Mughal emperor, ruled over almost the entire Indian subcontinent for a period of 49 years.
 He is considered as last effective ruler of the Mughal Empire.
 Aurangzeb compiled the Fatawa-e-Alamgiri and was among the few monarchs to have fully established Sharia law and Islamic economics throughout the Indian subcontinent.
-He was an accomplished military leader whose rule has been the subject of praise, though he has also been described as the most controversial ruler in Indian history.
-He died on 3 March 1707 in a military camp near Ahmednagar, Mughal India.
+He was an accomplished military leader whose rule has been the subject of praise, though he has also been described as the most controversial ruler in Indian history.ย He died on 3 March 1707 in a military camp near Ahmednagar, Mughal India.

-Firaq Gorakhpuri (28 August 1896 – 3 March 1982), a writer and critic.
+Firaq Gorakhpuri (28 August 1896 โ 3 March 1982), a writer and critic.
 He was also known as Raghupati Sahay.
 He was selected for the Provincial Civil Service (P.C.S.) and the Indian Civil Service (British India) (I.C.S.), but he resigned to follow Mahatma Gandhi’s Non-cooperation movement, for which he went to jail for 18 months.
-His contemporaries included famous Urdu poets like Allama Iqbal, Faiz Ahmed Faiz, Kaifi Azmi and Sahir Ludhianvi.
+His contemporaries included famous Urdu poets like Allama Iqbal, Faiz Ahmed Faiz, Kaifi Azmi, and Sahir Ludhianvi.
 Yet he was able to make his mark in Urdu poetry at an early age.
-In 1960, he was honoured with Sahitya Akademi Award in Urdu.
-Later in 1968, he was honoured with Padma Bhushan, the third-highest civilian award in India.
-First Jnanpith Award for Urdu literature was also conferred upon him.
-He died on 3 March 1982 in New Delhi, India, at an age of 85.
+In 1960, he was honored with the Sahitya Akademi Award in Urdu.
+Later in 1968, he was honored with Padma Bhushan, the third-highest civilian award in India.
+The first Jnanpith Award for Urdu literature was also conferred upon him.
+He died on 3 March 1982 in New Delhi, India, at the age of 85.

-Ganti Mohana Chandra Balayogi (1 October 1951 – 3 March 2002), an Indian lawyer and politician.
+Ganti Mohana Chandra Balayogi (1 October 1951 โ 3 March 2002), was an Indian lawyer and politician.
 He was serving as the speaker of the 12th Lok Sabha when he died in a helicopter crash on 3 March 2002.

 Read More: 1 March in Indian and World History